5 years

 The Grande École Program’s pedagogical objectives are based on knowledge and skill acquisition, to train ethical, responsible, and inspiring managers.
 In order to reach these objectives, the Grande École Program pays particular attention to personal development by teaching students to learn more about themselves, about others, and about what drives engagement.

-A unique course exists in order to enable students to acquire management skills even before they graduate, by supporting and managing other groups of younger students.
-During the Managing Diversity in Vivo course, each student trained in management and group communication is the “manager” of a group of Bachelor Cycle students.
+A unique course exists in order to enable students to acquire management and leadership skills even before they graduate, by supporting and managing other groups of younger students.
+During the Managing Diversity in Vivo course, each student trained in management, leadership and group communication becomes the “manager” of a group of Bachelor Cycle students.

 This course has two main positive effects: